lafvintech/Super-Starter-Kit-for-ESP32-S3-WROOM/docs/source/2.Python_Tutorial/19_bluetooth.rst

 Code
 ^^^^^^^
-Move the program folder “Super_Starter_Kit_for_ESP32_S3/Python/Python_C odes” to disk(D) in advance with the path of “D:/Micropython_Codes”.
+Move the program folder :file:`Super_Starter_Kit_for_ESP32_S3/Python/Python_Codes` to disk(D) in advance with the path of “D:/Micropython_Codes”.

-Open “Thonny”, click :file:`This computer/D:/Micropython_Codes/19.1_BLE`.
-Select “ble_advertising.py”, right click your mouse to select “Upload to /”, wait for “ble_advertising.py” to be uploaded to ESP32-S3 and then double click “BLE.py”.
+Open “Thonny”, click :file:`This computer/D:/Micropython_Codes/19.1_BLE`.Select “ble_advertising.py”, right click your mouse to select “Upload to /”, wait for “ble_advertising.py” to be uploaded to ESP32-S3 and then double click “BLE.py”.

 **19.1_BLE**